openshift/jenkins-client-plugin/README.md

 openshift.withCluster( 'mycluster' ) {
     // Scale a DeploymentConfig 'app' to 2 replicas openshift.selector( 'dc', 'app' ).scale(2)
-    // As alternative you could the same openshift.selector( 'dc', 'app' ).scale("--replicas=3") }
+    // As alternative you could do the same openshift.selector( 'dc', 'app' ).scale("--replicas=3") }
 ```